allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 If there is such a possibility, the best way to start a debugging journey is to analyze data collected directly from users (known as **RUM** – **R**eal **U**ser **M**onitoring).
 For INP, such data can provide information about which element was interacted with and the INP time values in all three phases.
-This can be crucial in finding specific elements on a page that are most frequently interacted with by users and with which interactions are reported to be long (>200ms).
+This can be crucial for finding specific elements on a page that are most frequently interacted with by users and with which interactions are reported to be long (>200ms).
 Data like this may differ from those collected manually or collected during synthetic testing, due to hardware differences in users’ end devices.